brendonakay/baseball-dice-game/README.md

 ## TODO

-- [ ] Refactor the various `run` Game state functions into a Free Monadic eDSL.
-      Refer to Functional Design and Architecture by Granin for more information on this pattern.
 - [ ] Create an architectural diagram separating pure and impure layers.
 - [ ] Do I rename the project to baseball card game?
 I was thinking "Waxball".
       Or something.
 Or do we stick with the dice theme and try to keep that involved.